Lokad/CashDB/ReadMe.md

 There are three broad classes of problems that can be encountered:

 * **Broken client**: The client implementation needs a fix.
-* **Broken service**: The Terab implementation needs a fix.
+* **Broken service**: The CashDB implementation needs a fix.
 * **Misc. happens**: A hardware problem or an IT problem is causing a malfunction.

-Terab ensures that all failing method calls have no observable side-effect on the state of the system.
+CashDB ensures that all failing method calls have no observable side-effect on the state of the system.